History of Hilton Park services

 Between 1988 and 1997, media reports repeatedly claimed that Hilton Park was the busiest service area in the country, and sometimes in Europe.
 This meant it had a lot of retail potential.

-Granada made it their first "mini-shopping centre".
-This extension made it the first site to gain a Cyber Café, and the last to get a Trucker's Lounge.
+Pavilion had already compared it to "a shopping mall".
+When Granada announced that they would be creating "mini-shopping centre", this was their first.
+Their extension made it the first site to gain a Cyber Café, and the last to get a Trucker's Lounge.
 Neither of these facilities are still available, instead they are partitioned off and used as office space.
 The building was painted white, and the forecourt was converted to BP.

 Following their refurbishment, Granada renamed Hilton Park to 'Birmingham North' in June 1996, arguing that more generic names would be more memorable, easier to advertise and would deter rivals from opening nearby.
 One columnist in The Observer complained that the name change was the work of "meddling bureaucrats", while the Burton Mail said it was done by "some anonymous minicrat".
 Meanwhile locals were bemused because the newly-renamed 'Birmingham North services' wasn't in Birmingham.